 Some of the cons include:

-- In a case where there is market underperformance, the return on investment may be very low.
-This is not profitable to the investors.
+- In a case where there is market underperformance, the return on investment may be very low, and this in turn trickles down to the investors.

 - Investment funds that are active usually charge higher management fees as the return on investment tends to be higher.
 Therefore, for the investors to get a good return on investment, it is important that the active funds perform well in the market.